Huegoxaga/notes/java/README.md

 - `pool.shutdownNow()` attempts to terminate the pool
 - `pool.isTerminated()` returns true if terminated
 - `pool.isShutdown()` returns true if shutdown

+#### Fork Join Pool Methods

+- Execute
+  - Main thread will not block, no result is returned
+  - Can be any Runnable task or ForkJoinTask
+- Invoke
+  - Main thread will block and wait until result is returned
+  - Must be a ForkJoinTask
+- Submit
+  - Main thread will not block on submit call, must use the get method to retrieve the Future Object.
+Allows for use of isDone to check and other work to be done by main thread while waiting.
+  - Can be any Callable task or ForkJoinTask

 ### Future